 The gardens in Avranches

 It was now very hot, as we tried to find a stopping place for lunch and eventually stopped just before Villedieu, where another English family with four children stopped on the outward journey and we rather envid them.
 At Villedieu, we missed our turning, so went a rather longer way to St Lo but were soon heading for Cherbourg, where we arrived about 4 o’clock.
 We saw a “Continent” hypermarket and after some difficulty parked there and bought a few last minute things.
 We then drove on to the ferry, arriving at 5 o’clock for what we thought was the 6 o’clock ferry, but we found it left at 5.30, so we were only just in time.
-We boarded the boat being on an in between deck and had to wait to be “lifted up”.
-We luckily found a table in the dining lounge and the voyage went very quickly, helped along by a very nice anniversary meal delicious Gammon steak and a bottle of wine.
+We boarded the boat – being on an in between deck and had to wait to be “lifted up”.
+We luckily found a table in the dining lounge and the voyage went very quickly, helped along by a very nice anniversary meal – delicious Gammon steak – and a bottle of wine.
 The crossing was so still and foggy, that the boat's fog horn was blown all the way across.
-The worst part was getting off the boat we were the last car to leave and had to wait an hour and then every car was checked by customs officials and our official started quibbling with us.
+The worst part was getting off the boat – we were the last car to leave and had to wait an hour and then every car was checked by customs officials and our official started quibbling with us.
 However, we drove home through the dark, rainy countryside, arriving just before midnight, very sorry that our holiday was over.

-We awoke next morning to find the following, a summary of which is taken later from an unknown paper:-
+[We awoke next morning to find the following, a summary of which is taken later from an unknown paper:-

+"From 10 pm on the night of August 13th, 1979, until 6 pm the following evening a storm in the Western Approaches tore at the very vitals of the 30-strong fleet taking part in the Fastnet Race.
+It was a storm that was to kill 19 people at sea, all but four of them yachtsmen racing aboard competing boats in the Fastnet.
+It was a storm that was to lead to many others ashore when the inevitable questions had to be answered.
 Summer storms are not unknown and the Fasntet Race has a legendary record of strong winds, but the 1979 storm was one of some complexity which built up from depressions in such a way that it lulled the weather forecasters working from the satellite pictures into a sense of false security.
 The combination of the winds from one depression supercharging those of another came too quickly for the British forecasters to relay details in the BBC Shipping Forecast that was transmitted at 5.50 pm on August 13th."

 So we can only assume that we were in the ‘eye’ of the storm ]